Deducteam/lambdapi/CONTRIBUTING.md

 Naming convention
 -----------------

+No plural forms in filenames, type names or module names (e.g. file term.ml and not terms.ml, type term and not terms, etc.).

 For OCaml identifiers, we use the snake_case naming convention.

 In Lambdapi files, objects should start with a lowercase letter while